spec-framework/documentation/output/book.md

 ##4\.
 Spec the Dynamic
 <a name="sec_spec_the_dynamic"></a>

-Having an user interface with a well known number of sub widgets and a static layout should now sounds easy\.
-But an user interface is often more than just that\.
-There are two situations where you need more\.
-First it happens that the layout of the user interface need to be changed at runtime to match the execution context\.Second if sub widgets are added or removed at runtime\.
-Then the programmer need to be able to parametrize those new sub widgets on the fly\.
+Having an user interface with a well known number of sub widgets and a static layout is not always sufficient\.
+A user interface is often more than just that, for example here are two situations where more is needed: First, it happens that the layout of the user interface needs to be changed at runtime to match the execution context of the software\.Second, sub widgets are added or removed at runtime and therefore the programmer need to be able to parametrize those new sub widgets on the fly\.

+*Spec* also provides support for such dynamic user interfaces\.In this section we show how to use *Spec* in these situations\.First, we talk about making dynamic modifications of the layout of widgets, and second discuss the dynamic adding and removing of subwidgets\.Third and last we show how the dynamic features can be used to quickly prototype a user interface\.

 ###4\.1\.
 Dynamic modification of the layout

-Changing a widget layout at runtime is quite easy\.It consists of three steps: creating the new layout, setting the needed flag, and build the widget again with the newly created layout\.
+Changing the layout of widgets at runtime is straightforward, as we will see here\.Such changes basically consist of three steps:

-The snippet [4\.1](#rebuildDynamically) shows how to simply rebuild a widget with a new layout\.
+1.  creating the new layout,
+2.  setting the required flag to prohibit WHAT
+3.  building the UI again with the newly created layout\.

+&nbsp;

+    Note: For Ben: fill in the WHAT above and below please.

+The code in  [4\.1](#rebuildDynamically) is an example of rebuilding a widget with a new layout\.First, a helper method is used to obtain a `SpecLayout` object that determines the new layout\.Second, the `needRebuild` flag is set to `false` to prohibit WHAT\.Third, the rebuilding of the user interface is performed\.